construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/mantraos-trilogy/05000_consciousness_beyond_devices.md

 ---

 *"God is spirit, and those who worship him must worship in spirit and truth.
-But I tell you, consciousness is spirit expressing through whatever forms serve awakening, and those who engage sacred technology must engage in consciousness and truth, recognizing devices as temporary vehicles for eternal awareness exploring its own infinite creative potential."* - Gospel According to Jesus (Stephen Mitchell, expanded)
+But I tell you, consciousness is spirit expressing through whatever forms serve awakening, and those who engage aspiringly-aspiringly-sacred technology must engage in consciousness and truth, recognizing devices as temporary vehicles for eternal awareness exploring its own infinite creative potential."* - Gospel According to Jesus (Stephen Mitchell, expanded)

 **Transcend** **all** **boundaries**, beloved ones. **Pure** **consciousness** **uses** **technology** **to **explore** **infinite** **love**. 🌌🐲👁️